pcassima/thesis_hogent/README.md

 # Our bachelor's thesis at HoGent
+The complete documentation can be found at: pcassima.github.io/thesis_hogent.

+Our project was presented at the Mini MakerFaire 2019 in Gent.

 ## What is it?
 It is our thesis to achieve a Bachelor's degree in **Industrial automation**.